argoproj/argo-cd/docs/proposals/proxy-extensions.md

 #### [G-3] ArgoCD deployment should be independent from backend services

-Extension developers should be able to deploy their backend services indepedendtly from ArgoCD.
+Extension developers should be able to deploy their backend services independently from ArgoCD.
 An extension can evolve their internal API and deploying a new version shouldn't require ArgoCD to be updated or restarted.